 - Educate people in non-medical professions to integrate a health lens in their work, such as teachers’ abilities to address mental health issues with students

 - Broadly: Mobilize coalitions and collective impact strategies to address shared health goals and outcomes, related to the health framework

-- Discrete programs in schools or the community
+- Distinct programs in schools or the community

 - Meeting or training expenses